tenzir/tenzir/web/docs/use/run/README.md

 documentation here might not reflect the current project state at the moment.
 :::

-Running Tenzir means spawning a process of the `tenzirctl` executable.
+Running Tenzir means spawning a process of the `tenzir-ctl` executable.
 A Tenzir process can operate in two modes:

 1. **Server**: runs continuously and listens on a network socket accepting